vdesabou/kafka-docker-playground-docs/docs/playground tcp-proxy close-connection.md

 # playground tcp-proxy close-connection

 ❌ Close the Zazkia active TCP connections

+Kills the connection abruptly, the way a firewall or a restarted
+database would.
+Use it to check that the connector reconnects on its
+own, and how long it takes.

+Without --connection-id, every active connection is closed.

 ## Usage